 Great!
 You have made a connection but to make sure you get the gig, you need them to remember you after that initial meeting.
 Sending a follow-up email is essential as it continues the conversation you began in person or over the telephone.
 In this training, you will learn how to write a succinct but professional email, ensuring that they have all the information they need to make the decision to hire you an easy one.

 One of the keys to negotiating your performance fees is to develop good professional relationships.
-For a negotiation to be positive, both parities must feel like they have won.
+For a negotiation to be positive, both parties must feel like they have won.
 Building these types of relationships are part of your long game.
-That is, they establish a long-term benefits if you nurture these relationships properly.
+That is, they establish long-term benefits if you nurture these relationships properly.
 In the first part of this training, you will learn the fine art of negotiating.
 The second part will focus on determining the value you bring to the table.

 In some countries, a verbal agreement is a binding contract.
 However, putting your agreement in writing means that there is no confusion or misunderstanding of what was finally agreed upon.
 In this training, you will learn what to include in writing a confirmation letter as well as the essential components in drafting a simple contract.